Kyle8973/Password-Manager/README.md

 ## Features:
 - **User-Generated Admin Password:** Create An Admin Password Of Your Choice During The Initital Setup That Is Encrypted And Stored Securely In The Database
+- **Rate Limits:** Prevent Brute-Force Attacks By Limiting The Number Of Admin Password Login Requests In A Set Interval (Default 5 Attempts Within A 5 Minute Window, Configurable)
 - **Generate Strong Passwords**: Create Random Passwords With Customisable Length And Character Types (Uppercase, Lowercase, Numbers, Symbols)
 - **Save Passwords**: Save Generated Passwords Along With Website And Username Information
 - **View Passwords**: Admins Can View Saved Passwords After Entering The Admin Password